Sairyss/system-design-patterns/README.md

 - [Compensating Transaction pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/compensating-transaction)

 ##### Orchestration

+When using orchestration approach, sagas are coordinated and managed by a saga manager, or orchestrator, which is responsible for ensuring that the sagas are executed in the correct order and that any errors or exceptions are handled properly.

 Orchestration is a centralized approach.
 Parts of the system that are participating in a workflow are controlled by a single entity called Orchestrator, which is responsible for executing each step in a flow and ensuring consistency of the entire operation.